MrLibya/SalesManagement/README.md

+## I MADE THIS WHEN I WAS LEARNING C++, NOW I CAN SAY THAT THIS CODE IS HURTING MY EYES AND I DON'T RECOMMEND TO USE IT, ONLY FOR LEARNING OR TESTING.

 # SalesManagement
 Or we can call it point of sale (POS) , With POS you can sell your products , Based on the products u have saved in the system ( amount , price ..etc).